Fridays, 27 Aug to 24 Sept, MALA (Perth), Geo Burnett Centre, 11.45am

 5 August, 1.30-4.30, Peter Cowan Writers’ Centre, Joondalup

-This Saturday afternoon session will cover historical fiction as well as various non-fiction genres such as biography and memoir.
-For details click here.
+This session covered historical fiction as well as various non-fiction genres such as biography and memoir.

 18 March, Historical Fiction Reading Group, Subiaco

 Book clubs and reading groups come in many shapes and sizes.
 In recent years I’ve been invited along to a pleasant variety of them to join in the discussion of one or other of my novels.
 This Subiaco-based club is a new one – or rather, it’s an established literary study group that is now turning its attention to a new genre.
 I was delighted to be asked to come along on this occasion to talk with them about The Mind’s Own Place.

 10 March, writing workshops, South Coast Baptist College

 I had a great time running a full day of writing workshops with students from this school south of Perth (several groups, ranging from Year 7 to Year 12), under the auspices of the ‘Reading Australia BookPros’ program, jointly organised by the Copyright Agency and the Australian Society of Authors.
 Any school can request an author visit through this scheme: click here for details of the scheme.

 Launched at the Wireless Hill Museum in Ardross, ‘The Wire’ is a new exhibition that focuses on the history of morse code.
 It takes visitors back to the earliest days of radio in Western Australia – a period represented in my novel That Untravelled World, which is partly set in and around the buildings that now comprise the museum.

 I was invited to the exhibition opening, where I met members of the Morsecodians Fraternity of WA – a dwindling group.
 The exhibition is beautifully curated by Gina Capes.
 Copies of That Untravelled World are on display there for special discount sale to museum visitors.